8. Reflections and other features to explore

 - Open EasyReader.

-- Enter a title and choose the 'OK' button.
-EasyReader then opens your Clipboard entry in the Reading screen.
+- Enter a title and choose the "OK" button.

 - With EasyReader Premium, all clipboard entries you create on one device are synchronised across your other devices.
 This ensures you can continue your studies uninterrupted.